Introduction

 We’ll use the terminal to install all of the programs.

-If you’re using Ubuntu or Xubuntu, simply press Ctrl + Alt + T to open the terminal.
+If you’re using Ubuntu or Xubuntu, press Ctrl + Alt + T to open the terminal.
 (This may work in other Linux distributions; you’ll have to try!)

 Quick tip: In Linux, you can copy from the terminal with Ctrl + Shift + C and paste with Ctrl + Shift + V.